 1. Take Smaller Bites and Chew Thoroughly

 Rushed eating with large mouthfuls often leads to poor digestion and increases the chance of food fermenting in the bowel and causing too much flatulence.

 Chewing your food thoroughly mixes in saliva which starts off proper digestive processes.
 It also makes it easier for your stomach to break down your meal and lessens the chance of food reaching the lower intestine only partially digested.

-Drinking water or herbal tea just before a meal rather than with it is much better for digestion.
+Drinking water or other beverages just before a meal, rather than with it or after it, is much better for proper digestion.

 The vegetables on the list above are some of the healthiest around but it’s generally best to start off slowly when adding more of them to your diet.

 Unsoaked beans and legumes will often cause heavy gas due to their very high raffinose content but there are some more potential solutions, including for baked beans here.

 Many people find they can handle cruciferous vegetables, like broccoli and cauliflower, well if they build up of their intestinal tolerance to them over time.
 This involves starting off slowly with a smaller amount in meals and gradually increasing the serving size.